jkamenik/orig-blog/source/_posts/2013-06-12-comcast-fail.markdown

 #### November - June - Worry sets in ####

-Worry about money and the cost all subscription services.
+Worrying about money and the cost all subscription services.
 Verizon isn't horrible at $116 / month for very stable internet and some HD channels, but other then mortgage and utilities it our single greatest monthly expense.
 We don't have movie channels because we have both NetFlix and Amazon Prime.

 I am out of contract with Verizon so my cost could jump at any time, but at least I am not locked into a 2 year contract.
 Doing online research has not yielded any options that are better.